Nicholas G. Chrissotimos

 Mr. Burt assumed the position of Deputy Program Manager Technical when Explorers, Solar Terrestrial Probes (STP), and Living With a Star (LWS) began merging in 2007.
 EHPD has since launched Interstellar Boundary Explorer (IBEX), Wide-field Infrared Survey Explorer (WISE), and the Solar Dynamics Observatory (SDO).

 Mr. Burt began his career in the electrical integration and test branch by developing the Cosmic Background Explorer (COBE) command and telemetry electrical ground support equipment.
 He then developed the Small Explorer (SMEX) Solar Anomalous and Magnetospheric Particle Explorer (SAMPEX) command and data handling system; pioneering the first MIL-STD-1773 fiber optic data bus in space.
 Later he developed avionics for multiple Space Shuttle flight experiments.
 Mr. Burt served as the Small Explorer Program systems engineer and eventually the Transition Region And Coronal Explorer (TRACE) mission systems engineer, where the first version of the Integrated Test and Operations System (ITOS) was introduced.
 Next he served as the Instrument Systems Engineering Branch Head at Goddard before returning as the Mission Systems Engineer (MSE) for the James Webb Space Telescope (JWST) for six years.
 Then he served as the Robotic Lunar Exploration Program Office Systems Architect where the Lunar Reconnaissance Orbiter (LRO) was conceived.
 Additionally, he served as the capture manager for Lunar Explorer (LEx); Goddard’s first Lunar Lander proposal followed by a Mars Lander proposal.
 Mr. Burt was also the Mission Systems Engineering lead for the Heliophysics Projects Division, before it merged into EHPD, where he chaired the Inflatable Re-entry Vehicle Experiment (IRVE) Mishap Investigation Board.
-Next Mr. Burt revived the Triana/DSCOVR Mission spacecraft and is currently also the acting DSCOVR project manager.
-(DSCOVR is planned for a 2013 launch)
+Next Mr. Burt revived the Triana/DSCOVR Mission spacecraft.
+(DSCOVR is planned for a 2015 launch)

 Mr. Burt came to NASA in 1985 after completing a B.S.
 Degree in Electrical Engineering from the University of Maryland; 1 class shy of a second B.S.
 Degree in Mathematics.
 Later while at NASA he completed a Pre-Med undergraduate degree in 1991.